jbestenlehner/mat1820_example/_sources/docs/session1.md

 ## Lecture notes/slides

-Lecture notes/slides for session 1 can be found on <a href="https://vle.shef.ac.uk/ultra/" target="_blank">Blackboard</a>.
+Lecture notes/slides for all the sessions can be found on <a href="https://vle.shef.ac.uk/ultra/" target="_blank">Blackboard</a>.

 ## What we are going to cover?